pi3d/pi3d.github.com/sphinx/FAQ.rst

 #.
 How do I use a joystick, gamepad, xbox controller etc with a pi3d
     application:

-      Often these will just work when plugged into the USB sometimes you may need to use a different InputEvents method, for instance with an xbox 360 you get the left joystick from ``get_joystickB3d()`` Also you would need to install the driver and start it running first::
+      Often these will just work with the event module when plugged into the USB, sometimes you may need to use a different InputEvents method, for instance with an xbox 360 you get the left joystick from ``get_joystickB3d()`` Also you would need to install the driver and start it running first::